esgf2-us/intake-esgf/doc/configure.md

 ```

 `intake-esgf` is designed to build a composite response from all indices that you provide while also warning you if a node failed to return a response.
 If you want to ensure that your search has found all possible results, we recommend using `esgf1_indices=True`.

+## Setting the local cache

+To do.
+Comment about working on shared resourece where you have a quota.

+## Using data directly

+To do.